Three Easy Home Remedies to Get Rid of Scabies

 If a doctor suspects a patient has scabies, they will first look for signs and symptoms of the infection, like the characteristic pimple-like skin rash.
 Then, they will take a skin scraping and examine it under the microscope.
 If a patient has these symptoms already, however, the doctor will start treatment even before confirming the diagnosis.

-Treatment for sarna involves some topical medications that fight the infection and control the symptoms.
+Treatment for scabies involves some topical medications that fight the infection and control the symptoms.
 According to the Mayo Clinic, the most common medications are:

 - Permethrin cream (Elimite).
 This is a topical cream that kills the scabies mites and their eggs.